damamsaketh/covid19-tableau/README.md

-# my covid dashboard on Tableau Public
+# covid dashboard on Tableau Public